Surrogate-based cross-correlation for particle image velocimetry

-As shown in Fig.~\ref{fig_4}, the proposed SBCC framework utilizes a bidirectional surrogate structure to achieve an enhanced correlation response $R$.
-A surrogate filter/image ($S_1$ or $S_2$) is assumed to have a better cross-correlation response under a well-designed surrogate objective $\mathcal{J}_{surr}$, which considers the tracking performance as well as robustness.
-The forward correlation response $R_f$ (with surrogate $S_1$) and backward response $R_b$ (with surrogate $S_2$) are combined via correlation consistency objective $\mathcal{J}_{corr}$.
-Because the variables $S_1$, $S_2$ and $R$ are coupled in this framework, the problem is formularized as a joint optimization with an objective function $\mathcal{J}_{SBCC}$.
+As mentioned in Section~\ref{sec_intro}, the standard PIV pipeline might fail due to one limited background image.
+We thus introduce the surrogate-based cross-correlation which utilizes multiple context background images to enhance particles correlation.
+Specifically, a surrogate filter/image ($S_1$ or $S_2$) is assumed to have a better cross-correlation response under a well-designed surrogate objective $J_{surr}$, which considers the tracking performance as well as robustness.
+Meanwhile, similar to ensemble correlation, the forward correlation response $R_f$ (with surrogate $S_1$) and backward response $R_b$ (with surrogate $S_2$) are combined via correlation consistency objective ${J}_{corr}$.
+Thus, the robust PIV estimation problem is formulated with two objectives, as illustrated in Fig.~\ref{fig_3},

 with